saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 #### Note
 Negative
-: To follow along, fork then download a copy of the [example web app](https://github.com/saucelabs/sample-app-web). find a place to store it on your computer, and use `git clone your-forked-repo` to make a local copy, then `git add .`, `commit -m "initial commit"` and `git push` to push your local changes.
+: To follow along, fork then download a copy of the [example web app](https://github.com/saucelabs/sample-app-web).
+Find a directory to store it on your computer, and use `git clone your-forked-repo` to make a local copy, then `git add .`, `commit -m "initial commit"` and `git push` to push your local changes.

 We will set up our test to run on every pull request made to a code repository.